-4. Instant Messenger and Text Chat on PDA
+Instant Messenger and Text Chat on PDA

-We have integrated PDA based Instant Messenger (IM) and Text Chat into the GMS publish/subscribe collaboration environment.
-We base this capability on the popular Jabber Open server [21] using XML presence protocol (XXMP) and GMS using the GXOS XML framework for messages.
+publish/subscribe collaboration environment.
+We base this capability on the popular Jabber[21] Open server using XMPP (XML presence protocol) and GMS using the GXOS XML framework for messages.
 The benefits of using the Jabber Open server include presence management, message processing based on XML, transparent interoperability, structured information data, and open formats.
 The Jabber server can link to other messenger services like ICQ, MSN, and Yahoo.

 The IM on the iPaq PDA was built using "PersonalJava" environment.
 It connects first to the PDA adaptor using TCP connection and HHMS protocol.
-The IM transport shown in fig. 3 runs on the PDA adaptor and establishes a connection to Jabber Open server.
-Each IM user on an iPaq can send messages to other IM users and check online or offline presences of IM users in real time.
+The IM transport shown in fig. 4 runs on the PDA adaptor and establishes a connection to Jabber Open server.
+Each IM user on iPaq can send messages to other IM users and check online or offline presences of IM users in real time.
 On the other hand, the Text Chat on iPaq connects to the PDA adaptor in a similar way but now its transport on the adaptor publishes messages to the GMS publish/subscribe server.